Limited voting: Practice and issues

 Charles Seymour in Electoral Reform in England and Wales explained the reaction of the Liberals of Birmingham after the limited vote was enacted.

 The Liberals of Birmingham realized that if they were to retain the third seat, their vote must be divided economically between the three candidates.

 To prevent waste of votes, an organization must be built up which could control absolutely the choice of the elector; and each elector must vote invariably as he was told.
 The success of the Birmingham organization, which soon became known as the Caucus, was unbroken and no Conservative candidate was returned.
 It was copied in many other constituencies and inaugurated a new era in the development of party electoral machinery, the effect of which upon the representative system has been profound.

+This example shows that with proper coordination, it is sometimes within a party's best interest to nominate more candidates than there are votes allowed per voter.

 Under single voting in 3-seat district (such as Single non-transferable voting), with the same (likely) voting behavior -- 31,000 Liberal voters and 15,000 Conservative voters -- it seems likely that the Conservatives would have filled one seat if they had run just one candidate.
 If the Conservative party ran two candidates, it is likely Liberals would win all three seats as under Limited voting.

+For a party trying to maximize their seat share, it is never within their best interest to nominate fewer candidates than there are votes allowed per voter.
+Nominating fewer leaves their supporters unable to use all of their votes on them, leaving some votes either unused, or used on their opponents.
+A party should only nominate more than this if they have the raw support, and proper organization to win more than this, as shown in the Birmingham example.
+In other words, if $L$ is the number of votes allowed per voter, and $K$ is the number of seats a party expects to win through proper coordination, they should nominate $\max(L,K)$.

+In general, in a two-party system, if $L>\frac{S}{2}$ and both parties run exactly $L$ candidates, then the party with the most support is expected to win $L$ seats, and the runner up is expected to win $S-L$ seats.
+If party is aiming for $K$ seats where $K>L$, they will need support greater than $\frac{K}{K+L}$ and proper coordination of their voters.
+Any party nominating $L$ candidates or fewer does not need to coordinate with their supporters, as their voters only need to vote for all of the candidates they have nominated.